Community Support Engineer

 - Ability to quickly absorb complicated technical information

 - An obsession with creative optimization of inefficient processes

 - Strong attention to privacy issues — Zotero is designed to put users in control of their own data, and we factor that into every decision we make

 - Experience building and supporting user-facing software or web apps

 - A love of free and open-source software

 - Experience with academia and/or research (and/or Zotero!)

 This is a full-time position, but we may be open to a part-time role for the right person.

 Interested?
-Email us at email@example.com with the subject line “Zotero UI Designer”, let us know why you’re interested in working with us and why you think you’d be a good fit for this role, and include a link to your portfolio.
+Email us at email@example.com with the subject line “Zotero Support Engineer”, let us know why you’re interested in working with us and why you think you’d be a good fit for this role, and include your résumé.